Wondering which video player you should use on Linux? Here’s a list of top open source video players available for Linux distributions.

 - Customization available

 Xine is an interesting portable media player.
 You can either choose to utilize the GUI or call the xine library from other applications to make use of the features available.

 It supports a wide range of file formats.
 You can customize the skin of the GUI.
 It supports all kinds of subtitles (even from the DVDs).
 In addition to this, you can take a snapshot while playing the video, which comes in handy.

 You probably won’t find this in your Software Center.
 So, you can try typing this in your terminal to get it installed:

 In addition to that, you can also check for available binary packages on their official website.

-However, if you think we missed one of your favorite Linux video player that deserves a mentioned, let us know about it in the comments down below!
+If you think we missed one of your favorite Linux video players that deserves mention, let us know in the comments below!